divvungiellatekno/course-HU-2018-2021/2019_Creutz/CreutzV2020.md

 * typically, you specify stems and affixes in different lexicons
 * ... to allow for abstractions over stem classes and inflections
 * it is in essence a programming language for linguists
-* ... where you spell out the morphology of a language such that a compiler can turn it into an executable program (at least with the help of a run-time engine)
+* ... where you spell out the morphology of a language such that a compiler can turn it into an executable program (with the help of a run-time engine)

 ## TwolC